jespersoderlund/mqttloadapp/README.md

 - Rate (messages per minute)
 - List of functions

+A running load configuration is called a metrics series.

 ## Templates
 Two kinds of templates are supported by the load generator.
 JSON and CSV.